practicalli/clojure-web-services/overview/index.md

 # Clojure Overview

->**Hint**  I love Clojure because its powerful, flexible and fun.
+> ####Info::I love Clojure because its powerful, flexible and fun.

 ## Clojure is

 * a **general purpose language** that compiles code that runs on the Java Virtual Machine (JVM).
 * a **functional programming language** with a data centric approach (mostly pure)
 * a **very small syntax** (12 primitives, 4 of which were added for Java interoperability)
-* a **dynamic language** in terms of type inference and runtime (REPL)
+* a **dynamically & strongly typed** with type inference, keeping the language simple
 * a **fast-feedback** approach for development, helping you quickly explore a problem domain
 * a modern implementation of **LISP**
 * a highly extensible language via **macros**
 * an efficient way to manage state changes via **persistent data structures** & **software transactional memory**

+> ####Hint::Avoiding state changes
+> In functional programming we avoid changing state as much as possible.
+>
-> **Hint** In functional programming we avoid changing state as much as possible.
-If a function does not change state it is referentially transparent, always returning the same result when given the same input (arguments).
+> If a function does not change state it is referentially transparent, always returning the same result when given the same input (arguments).
 These are refered to as Pure Functions.
-Pure functions are truely modular as they do not affect any other part of the system and do not require complex threading for scalability.
+Pure functions are highly modular as they do not affect any other part of the system and do not require complex threading for scalability.

 ## ClojureScript